saowwapark/inCNV/README.md

 - The database can be remotely accessed from outside the docker both within the same host and other hosts via TCP/IP.
 This feature is used to users can manually query data from a visual database design tool such as Workbech.
 Therefore, we recommend users to change 'DB_USER' and 'DB_PASSWORD'.
 - 'UPDATE_BIO_DATA_SCHEDULE' stores cron job data to be used for updating annotation databases. -- see information about [cron job](https://en.wikipedia.org/wiki/Cron).

+## Demo

+Users can download demo input files provided at [demo](https://github.com/saowwapark/inCNV/tree/master/demo-data).

+We modified the results files from _Zare, F. et al._ before uploading them into inCNV.
+We filtered out the data which not needing for inCNV analysis and reformat the remain data to match with a [pre-defined CNV tool template](### file mapping).

+The files were obtained from running multiple CNV detection tools against the exome of ten patients with breast cancer from the cancer genome atlas (TCGA)25 with BRCA project.
+The tools used for detecting CNVs were ADTEx, cn.MOPS, CONTRA, ExomeCNV31 and VarScan2.
+According to Zare, F. et al., Those tools have the thresholds of +/-0.2 to call CNVs.

+The result files from ADTEx, cn.MOPS and ExomeCNV represents CNV type with a standard CNV type number.
+The ‘1’, ‘2’, and ‘3’ represents the CNV deletion, no CNV (normal), and CNV duplication, respectively.
+The type number with more than ‘3’ represents the amplification.
+For our data sets, we used number ‘1’ as CNV deletion and number ‘3’ and more as CNV duplication.
+The result files from CONTRA and VarScan2 represent CNV type with log2 ratio.
+Therefore, for our data sets, we used log-ratio > +0.2 as the criteria for CNV duplication and log-ratio < - 0.2 for CNV deletion.

 ## Work flow

 inCNV has data flow diagram (DFD) as below;